JENNIFER LIBER RAINES

 PROFILE

-After a successful career in marketing and communications, her curiosity and her passion for research and storytelling led her to genealogy.
-For the past ten years, she has been helping clients, researchers, and community members explore and document history.
-Deeply committed to preservation and partnerships, Jennifer is a member of the New York State Historical Records Advisory Board (NYSHRAB).
-She is a past President of the Western New York Genealogical Society and its current Chair of Preservation.
-From 2017-2022, Jennifer was a member of The Buffalo History Museum’s Board of Managers, where she also served as Board Vice-President and Chair of Advancement.
+After a successful career in marketing and communications, her curiosity and passion for research and storytelling led her to genealogy.
+For the last twelve years, she has been helping clients, researchers, and community members explore and document history.
+Deeply committed to preservation and access, Jennifer is a member of the New York State Archives Advisory Committee and a past member of the New York State Historical Records Advisory Board (2018-2023).
+A long-time community volunteer, Jennifer has served in many roles, including Board Vice-President and Advancement Committee Chair for The Buffalo History Museum and President and Preservation Chair for the Western New York Genealogical Society.

 Jennifer is a frequent lecturer and a past contributor to such publications as the Western New York Genealogical Society Journal, Swedish American Historical Quarterly, and Bioarchaeology of Dissection and Autopsy in the United States.
 She is a recipient of the New York State Archives’ William Hoyt Award for Excellence in Advocacy (2019), the New York Genealogical & Biographical Society’s Empire Service Award (2018), and the Buffalo History Museum’s Owen B. Augspurger Award for Local History (2016).